asbel/ds-lecture-mq/mq.markdown

 CloudAMQP monitoring tools include diagrams for CPU and Memory usage.
 It is possible to activate alarms to be triggered when a part of the system is heavily used and it is easy to view the RabbitMQ log stream directly in CloudAMQP.

+## 8. Resources

+Over the years, there have been a lot of message queueing systems.
+Every project has one system that fits the needs.
+These systems differ in languages used.
+For example, ActiveMQ is based in Java whereas Beanstalkd is based in C. There are also services like Amazon MQ, A great resource to learn and decide what fits best for a specific project is http://queues.io/ ;an open source site which is updated frequently.